 Thanks to the limestone, the rocks are quite “sticky” which allow you to climb up easily without any equipment.
 There are 5 levels and each of them is a great place to stop and enjoy the surroundings.
 At the top of the waterfall, you can sit, have a picnic, and admire the green mountains and jungle.

-It’s a great idea to make a day trip to Bua Thong waterfall (Photo: Ariel Edwards)
+It’s a great idea to make a day trip to Bua Thong waterfall

 13. Stroll Around Sunday Walking Street Market

 This is a personal highlight of Chiang Mai.
-Starting at 4pm and goes into the night, Sunday night market extends for nearly one kilometer down the full length of Ratchadamnoen Road, fills with stalls and vendors.
+Starting at 4 pm and goes into the night, Sunday night market extends for nearly one kilometre down the full length of Ratchadamnoen Road, fills with stalls and vendors.
 It is a wonderful mix of colours, smells, and sounds where you can find clothes, souvenirs, arts, crafts, and of course, the Thai mouth-watering street food.
 There are a number of coffee shops and bars in the area where you can stop for a drink.
 Street entertainers, musicians, puppeteers, dancer, and bands start to perform after dark, make the market truly comes alive.

-If you are in Chiang Mai, don’t miss out on Pai – a dreamland of many travelers.
+If you are in Chiang Mai, don’t miss out on Pai – a dreamland of many travellers.
 It’s only 4-hour trip but what you receive is countless.
 Deep valleys, lush mountains, beautiful waterfalls, natural hot springs, hiking trails, and even the strange Land Split, there are so many beautiful things to see and interesting activities to do on this dreamy town.

-Pai is a dreamland for many travelers.
-(Photo: nomadasaurus)
+Pai is a dreamland for many travellers

 If you’re interested in Chiang Mai, contact our experts here to help you tailor your own trip.